 Contributions made to charities made on behalf of Solunion in good faith and for charitable projects, as well as Solunion's sponsorship payments, comply with the relevant legal framework, Solunion's Code of Ethics and Conduct, and the Anti-Fraud Policy and Procedures.

-No complaints have been received in this area during 2023.
+No complaints have been received in this area during 2024.
+ESRS G1-4 p.
+24 (a) / ESRS S1-17 p.
+100